Search This Blog

 was a painter.
 I hadn’t, though, realised that she was also an author, writing as Else Alberts.
 She kept a collection of acceptance notes from her publishers; more interestingly I found three different drafts of a children’s book called Hudi.
 It doesn’t look as if it ever made it into print.
 I wondered why she had bothered to keep all the drafts, but in a journal I realised that Hudi had been her pet name for her daughter, Ruth.
 She still used that name in a letter to her daughter written just a few months before she died.

 The photos and papers are all boxed up again, safe in the attic.
 My Ancestry tree has one of its branches much extended, and the faces of long gone ancestors now look out at me.
-I know so little of their stories, by contrast, my descendants will potentially have reams of information about me, through my digital footprint.
+I know so little of their stories; by contrast, my descendants will potentially have reams of information about me, through my digital footprint.
 Including this blog.

 Sunday 26 July 2020